Law School Professor EmeritusPhone: (410) 706-8390

 Before joining the law school, Prof. Deise was Chief Attorney of the Capital Defense Division of the Maryland Office of the Public Defender.
 He directs the law school's Criminal Defense Clinic where he and his students represent clients in both state and federal courts.
 Prof. Deise teaches Evidence, Trial Evidence, Criminal Law, Comparative Professional Responsibility (Scotland), Trial Advocacy and Advanced Trial Advocacy.

-In addition, Prof. Deise is the director of the University of Maryland School of Law's nationally ranked Trial Advocacy Program.
+In addition, Prof. Deise is the former director of the University of Maryland School of Law's nationally ranked Trial Advocacy Program.